 For purposes of determining student eligibility for financial assistance under Title IV, HEA programs, the College establishes, publishes, and applies Satisfactory Academic Progress (SAP) standards that meet all federal requirements.
 To be eligible to receive federal financial aid, a student is required to maintain satisfactory academic progress in his or her course of study according to the College's published standards.
 SAP standards are based on cumulative measures of a student's progress toward degree completion.
-The Financial Aid Office is responsible for ensuring that all students who receive financial aid meet these standards.
+The Office of Financial Aid is responsible for ensuring that all students who receive financial aid meet these standards.

 To be eligible to receive institutional funds, a student is also required to maintain satisfactory academic progress toward degree completion.
-For additional information regarding institutional funds eligibility, a student should contact the Financial Aid Office.
+For additional information regarding institutional funds eligibility, a student should contact the Office of Financial Aid.